 You may also need to explore the different levels of care and choose one that fits exactly what your loved one needs.
 For instance, a home caregiver who stops by once or twice a week to check on things is more affordable than someone who stays overnight.
 If your loved one is still relatively healthy and independent, you can delay more intensive services for now.
 Often, just having a little help around the house is enough to keep seniors safe and healthy.

-One of the most challenging tasks of helping an elderly relative age in place safely and comfortably is researching agencies that provide home care services.
+One of the most challenging tasks of helping an elderly relative age in place safely and comfortably is researching agencies that provide services home care.
 Cleveland families can turn to Home Care Assistance for reliable, high-quality in-home care for aging adults.
 We offer 24-hour live-in care for seniors who require extensive assistance, and we also offer respite care for family caregivers who need a break from their caregiving duties.
 If your loved one needs assistance with the challenges of aging, reach out to one of our knowledgeable, compassionate Care Managers today at (440) 332-0170.